 The type of final grade to release determines whether a calculated or adjusted final grade is released to students.
 Check the button next to your choice and click Continue.

-If you wish students see there current overall grade, choose Calculated Final Grade.
+If you wish students see their current overall grade, choose Calculated Final Grade.
 Then you must keep the grades current for the grade to be accurate for every student.

 |Calculated Final Grade||The final grade calculated by the gradebook.|